rjsalvadorr/portfolio-v3/music/README.md

 ---

 My main musical weapons are the classical guitar and bass guitar.
-Over time, I've also dabbled with instruments like the violin, piano, and cello.

-After listening to flamenco music for years, I'm now learning flamenco guitar.
+After dabbling with violin, piano, and cello, I've stuck with flamenco guitar (clips coming soon...)